 - PCI DSS: Payment Card Industry

 - Note: Unlike other solutions listed above, most Esri customers are not looking for payment card industry alignment, but instead utilize PCI as a basic security compliance validation mechanism as it is built into many scanners today.
 In 2015, PCI checks included assurance of TLS 1.1 and higher only for systems.
-Please reference TLS guidance with the ArcGIS Platform for more information.
+Please reference TLS guidance with ArcGIS for more information.

 ArcGIS Online utilizes cloud infrastructure providers that are compliant with the following: